mvonballmo/CSharpHandbook/errorHandling.md

   }
   ```
 * Only implement serialization for exceptions if you're going to use it.
-* If an exception must be able to work across application domain and remoting boundaries, then it must be serializable.
+* If an exception must be able to work across network boundaries, then it must be serializable.
 * Do not cause exceptions during the construction of another exception (this sometimes happens when formatting custom messages) as this will subsume the original exception and cause confusion.

 ## Throwing Exceptions